roitberg-group/torchani-amber/mlmm-dev/README.md

 - `model_type` (string)
   The neural network to choose.
-Currently possible values are `"ani1x"`, `"ani1ccx"`, `"ani2x"`,`"animbis"`  and `"custom"`.
+Current possible values are `"ani1x"`, `"ani1ccx"`, `"ani2x"`,`"animbis"`  and `"custom"`.
 For use of "custom" see section *Support for custom models*.
 Default is `"ani1x"`.